iMarckDEV/public_projects/docker-pretty-comments/README.md

 ```

-3.Build the Docker image:
+3. Build the Docker image:

 ```batch
 docker build -t pretty-comment .

 ```

-4.Run the Docker continer in locally:
+4. Run the Docker continer in locally:

 ```batch
 docker run -it --entrypoint python pretty-comment pretty_comment.py "This is a sample comment"